StockSharp/doc/en/topics/api/connectors/creating_own_connector/instrument_lookup.md

 				ExpiryDate = product.FutureProductDetails?.ContractExpiry,
 				Multiplier = product.FutureProductDetails?.ContractSize?.ToDecimal(),

-				// It is necessary to fill in the subscription identifier
+				// you need to fill in the subscription identifier
 				// so that the external code can understand which subscription the data was received for OriginalTransactionId = lookupMsg.TransactionId,
 			}